-Illinois Big Business Group

-% John Doe, VP Finance

-111 West Main Street, Suite 4

-Anytown, IL 62666

-Illinois Small Business Group

-% Mary Doe

-111 West Main Street

-Anytown, IL 62666

-Column B - Indicate the type of each partner's or 's organization.
-Enter
+Illinois Big Business Group % John Doe, VP Finance 111 West Main Street, Suite 4 Anytown, IL 62666 Illinois Small Business Group % Mary Doe 111 West Main Street Anytown, IL 62666 Column B - Indicate the type of each partner's or 's organization.

-- "I" for individual"S" for S corporation
+- "I" for individual

 - "P" for partnership

-"A" for exempt organization (trust)

-- "M" for estate"N" for exempt organization
+- "M" for estate

-- "T" for trust (corporation)
+- "T" for trust

 - "C" for C corporation

+- "S" for S corporation

+- "A" for exempt organization (trust)

+- "N" for exempt organization (corporation)

-=Note→ If this partner is a grantor trust or other disregarded entity, enter the letter that corresponds to the tax type of the grantor or owner
+■Note If this partner is a grantor trust or other disregarded entity, enter the letter that corresponds to the tax type of the grantor or owner.